 About this site

-I first designed and managed a website over fifteen years ago.
-It centred on my work as a silk painter and I set it up at a time when silk painting was often poorly regarded.
-There was an abundance of salt-flinging at wet dyes on cheap silk and poorly-drawn work using clumsy resists.
+I started a website over twenty years ago.
+It centred on my work as a painter of silk and I set it up at a time when the skill was often poorly regarded.
+There was an abundance of salt-flinging at wet dyes on cheap silk (often lovely, but not pushing the potential of the medium) and very poorly-executed work using clumsy resists.
 The medium developed a bad name and it wasn’t always wise to tell a gallery you were a silk painter.
-I hoped to illustrate some of the medium’s potential on my website and offer it as a resource to students who had attended my courses, or to internet users needing reliable information.
+I hoped to illustrate some of the medium’s potential on my website as a resource for my students, or to internet users needing reliable information.

-Since 2008 I have been researching historical dyes in a more academic form, which can involve more intense and concentrated writing, working with colleagues in the fields of botany, chemistry, conservation or textiles, and the presentation of papers at conferences.
+Since 2008 I have been researching historical dyes which can involve intense and concentrated writing, working with colleagues in the fields of botany, chemistry, conservation or textiles, and the presentation of papers at conferences such as DHA (Dyes in History and Archaeology).
 In 2011 I curated Fleece First, an exhibition at the Devon Guild of Craftsmen which brought together makers, sheepbreeders, manufacturers and innovators using South West fleece.

 I now maintain this one website though WordPress.
 My old domain name has been adopted by someone else and should not be confused with mine.
 I mainly write about dyes, and my historical and practical research.